johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/setup.md

   * npm start
 * In the debug panel, set launch configuration "WebApp & ClientApp"
 * Press F5 (debug) or Ctrl-F5 (run without debugging)
-  * Chrome browser will open and after a delay, ClientApp will appear on localhost:5000.
+  * Chrome browser will open.
+Ignore temporary message "Site can't be reached" and wait for ClientApp to display.

 ### Notes